camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/27-markers/10-required-rule.html.md

 </humanTask>
 ```

-The rule specified in the `humanTask` element is valid for all plan items that reference it, here `PlanItem_HumanTask_1`.
+The rule specified in the `humanTask` element is valid and individually evaluated for all plan items that reference it, here `PlanItem_HumanTask_1`.

 As with any expression, you can use case variables to determine the result of a required rule.
 The following snippet expresses that the plan item is required when a variable `var` has a value greater than 100: